Benito Mussolini: Emigration to Switzerland and military service

-In July 1902, Mussolini emigrated to Switzerland, partly to avoid compulsory military service.
-He worked briefly as a stonemason but was unable to find a permanent job.
+Without work, connections or money, he settled down on July 20 in Lausanne.
+Living in abject poverty, he was arrested for vagrancy by the police on 24 July under the arches of the Grand-Pont where he spent the night and was kept behind bars for three days.

-During this time he studied the ideas of the philosopher Friedrich Nietzsche, the sociologist Vilfredo Pareto, and the syndicalist Georges Sorel.
+During this time, he studied the ideas of the philosopher Friedrich Nietzsche, sociologist Vilfredo Pareto, and syndicalist Georges Sorel.
 Mussolini also later credited Charles Péguy and Hubert Lagardelle as influences.
-Sorel's emphasis on the need for overthrowing decadent liberal democracy and capitalism by the use of violence, direct action, the general strike, and the use of neo-Machiavellian appeals to emotion, impressed Mussolini deeply.
+Sorel's emphasis on the need for overthrowing decadent liberal democracy and capitalism by the use of violence, direct action, the general strike, and the use of neo-Machiavellian appeals to emotion, impressed Mussolini.

 Mussolini became active in the Italian socialist movement in Switzerland, working for the paper L'Avvenire del Lavoratore (The Future of the Worker), organising meetings, giving speeches to workers, and serving as secretary of the Italian workers' union in Lausanne.
 John Gunther alleged that Angelica Balabanov introduced Mussolini, then a bricklayer, to Vladimir Lenin.
 In 1903, he was arrested by Bernese police because of his advocacy of a violent general strike, spent two weeks in jail, and was handed over to Italian police in Chiasso.
 After he was released in Italy, he returned to Switzerland.
-He was arrested again in Geneva, in April 1904, for falsifying his passport expiration date, and was expelled from the canton of Geneva.
+He was arrested again in Geneva, in April 1904, for falsifying his passport expiration date, and expelled from the canton of Geneva.
 He was released in Bellinzona following protests from Genevan socialists.
-Mussolini then returned to Lausanne, where he entered the University of Lausanne's Department of Social Science on 7 May 1904, attending the lectures of Vilfredo Pareto.
+Mussolini then returned to Lausanne, where he entered the University of Lausanne's Department of Social Science on 7 May, attending the lectures of Vilfredo Pareto.
 In 1937, when he was prime minister of Italy, the University of Lausanne awarded Mussolini an honorary doctorate.

 In December 1904, Mussolini returned to Italy to take advantage of an amnesty for desertion from the military.
 He had been convicted for this in absentia.
 Since a condition for being pardoned was serving in the army, he joined the corps of the Bersaglieri in Forlì on 30 December 1904.
-After serving for two years in the military (from January 1905 until September 1906), he returned to teaching.
+After serving for two years in the military (January 1905 until September 1906), he returned to teaching.